EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Which one do you like, sweetie?”
 My mom had already chosen a pair of designs, she said she picked the ones she used to wear.
 Maybe I could pick something similar to hers.

+“Which one do you like, sweetie?”
+The duke had also ordered my mom to pick a few and make herself look presentable.
+She looked in her element as she wore that TKdress.

 “I think this one would look cute on you\!”
 She picked the one with the knee-length skirt and ribbons.

 “Ah\!
 Lady Victoria\!”
 The seamstress yelled.